lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/submit-an-application.md

 The user will want to:

 * know if the submission has been successful
-* receive a acknowledgement of the application
+* receive an acknowledgement of the application
 * receive a summary of their application

-## Considerations for the service
+## Service considerations

 Things to consider include: